-- The Display Name is used throughout the Uptime Infrastructure Monitor interface, as well as reports. - The Description can contain any extra information such as the version number or IP address. - The Options fields tell Uptime Infrastructure Monitor how to find and access your vCenter Server. - The Group fields allow you to sort virtual machines and ESX host machines. - · You can leave the vSync Settings options at their defaults.
+- The Display Name is used throughout the up.time interface, as well as reports. - The Description can contain any extra information such as the version number or IP address. - The Options fields tell up.time how to find and access your vCenter Server. - You can leave the vSync Settings options at their defaults.